seapagan/github-changelog-md/docs/usage.md

 label = "security"
 ```

-Inline arrays as in the first example are just a bit easier to read.
+Note the **double square brackets!**.
+Inline arrays as in the first example are
+just a bit easier to read and IMHO look nicer.

 !!! tip